Alpha1zln/JAVA_Course_And_Project_by_CodingWallah/README.md

 # JAVA_Course_And_Project_by_CodingWallah
-## Java course by Shivam Sir [coding wallah utb channel and own https://www.codingwallah.in/]
+## Java course by Shivam Sir [coding wallah utb channel and own site]

 **********************************************************************************************************************************
 **********************************************************************************************************************************